-When my oldest son was small we spent most of his little years exploring and reading aloud.
+When my oldest son was small we spent most of his little years exploring and reading aloud as an early learning style.
 We did simple math at the farmer’s market, caught tadpoles at a local boat ramp and went for nature walks close by.
 We watched the birds, the bugs and Grayson’s curiosity exploded with questions about anything and everything under the sun.
-I did not realize at the time that we were creating our own learning lifestyle.
+I did not realize at the time that we were creating our own learning style.

 When the traditional method of schooling did not work for Grayson, I began to wonder how I could use the outdoors to teach him what he needed to know.
 I was inspired by early home educators, pioneers in leading the movement in the seventies and eighties.
 They didn’t have laptops and endless curriculum choices.
 They discovered how to use everyday living to create an excellent education.

 Two books have inspired me to create what I call a Learning Lifestyle Revival that I want to share with you.
 Things We Wish We’d Known, by Diana Waring and The Successful Homeschool Family Handbook by Raymond and Dorothy Moore.
-What I discovered in reading them was that home education can become a way of life.
+What I discovered in reading them was that home education gives us the freedom to create our own learning style.

 It is woven in our daily routine, in the errands we run and the opportunities to get out and experience life as it is happening.
 When we allow ourselves to experience it, home education can teach our children how to live and the learning comes along naturally because of it.
 By letting go of societal norms of what everyone else is doing, the true gift of home education can unfold.